OdedPo10/Gether/README.md

 # Gether

 Gether is a mobile application that helps friends track each other on a trip and find the closest restaurant to their location.
-The app uses real-time location tracking and microservices architecture to easily integrates with the Google Maps API and TripAdvisor API to provide users with a seamless and efficient experience.
+The app uses real-time location tracking and microservices architecture to easily integrates with the Google Maps API and TripAdvisor API to provide users with a seamless and efficient experience
 ## Tech Stack

 **Client:** React Native, Expo, Socket.io, Google Maps API,TripAdvisor API